Leopoldo Martínez Nucete: 2025 U.S. House campaign

 Martínez launched his congressional bid on 29 May 2025, joining a Democratic field that initially included attorney Amy Roma and immigration lawyer Krystle Nuevas.

 The special election was triggered when Representative Gerry Connolly died while in office, creating an open seat.

 Virginia governor Glenn Youngkin set the election date for 9 September 2025; Democrats will use a "fire-house" primary on 22 June 2025 to choose their nominee.

 At launch, Martínez listed defending democracy, lowering the cost of living, supporting federal workers and protecting immigrant rights as his top priorities.
 Martinez was defeated by James Walkinshaw, who won the party's nomination for the 2025 Virginia's 11th congressional district special election.

 Personal life

-Martínez resettled with his wife and four children in Fairfax County, Virginia, where he remains active in civic and Democratic Party affairs.
-He continues to live in Fairfax County with his family.
+Martínez resettled with his wife and four children in Fairfax County, Virginia.